top of page

 Natural LandSCAPES

 Natural landscaping, also called native gardening, is the use of native plants including treesshrubsgroundcover, and grasses which are local to the geographic area of the garden.
-There are three main reasons to practice natural landscaping.
+There are three key reasons to practice natural landscaping, as indicated below.
+St. James is blessed with beautiful landscapes and natural areas, however, we should all understand how to care and manage these for the long-term health of the larger ecosystem.

 Lawn irregation system